Romulus, MI, Wayne County

 Vision for the Farm

 We are interested in agroecological, regenerative farm management, particularly in agroforestry and silvopasture.
-We are not looking to sell right away, but to work with someone who might be able to take over the farm in the future (we are middle aged no kids) and do so in a way that would keep the many native fruit and nut trees we have planted in silvopasture and maintain farm management that is ecologically sound, socially equitable, and situates small farms as a key resources for local communities.
+We are not looking to sell (at least, not anytime soon), but rather to work with like-mined people.
+We are working towards a long-term vision in which we are confident that this land will be stewarded in a way that keeps the many native fruit and nut trees we have planted in silvopasture and maintain farm management that is ecologically sound, socially equitable, and situates small farms as a key resources for local communities.

 Past/Current Land Usage